lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

     1. Go to you chart storage folder and run `pip install -r requirements.txt`
     1. Go to charting_library_charts folder and set up your database connection in settings.py (see `DATABASES` @ line #12).
 Please remember to create the appropriate database in your PostgreSQL.
     1. Run `python manage.py migrate` .
 This will create the database schema without any data.
     1. Run `python manage.py runserver` to run a TEST instance of your database.
-Don't use the command above in production environment.
+Don't use the command above in the production environment.
 Use some other program (i.e., Gunicorn).
 1. Set up your Charting Library page: set `charts_storage_url = url-of-your-charts-storage`, also set `client_id` and `user_id` (see details below) in the widget constructor.
 1. Enjoy!

 **Remark**: Manual database filling/editing is not the intended usage.
-Please avoid doing this as you you may hurt the Django infrastructure.
+Please avoid doing this as you may hurt the Django infrastructure.

 **Remark**: This example doesn't support an authorization so we do not recommend to use it without adding this layout of security in production.